rfbergeron/bompiler/IDEAS.md

 promotion, and as such promotion will internally be considered as a specific case of implicit casting.

+## Parsing integer/character types
+Integer and character types are surprisingly complicated to parse.
+There are a couple of rules governing their specifiers:
+- each specifier can only occur once (long long does not exist in ANSI)
+- char and int are mutually exclusive
+- long and short are mutually exclusive
+- signed and unsigned are mutually exclusive
+- long and short may not occur in a specifier that includes char

+The standard lists valid combinations.
+It appears that the standard intends that the order of specifiers matters, which would make legal combinations less permissive, but much like requiring variable declarations at the beginning of the block, this is more difficult to implement than allowing them to occur in any order.

+Actually, it doesn't really make sense to have type flags for signedness, since they only get used for integers, unlike all of the other type flags, which are storage class modifiers and type qualifiers.

+So going back to SIGNED and UNSIGNED instead of INT might make sense.
+It would require a little more thought when processing integer types though.
+The above rules need to be mapped to a base type and a width.

+An integer will be passed around to the integer type checking functions, which is used to track which tokens have occurred so far in the specifier.
+Each of "short", "long", "int", "char", "signed", and "unsigned" will have their own bit in this integer.

+The function will descend into the list of specifiers, marking which ones have occurred as it goes.
+If any of the flags are set twice, the function errors.
+If any flags that may not co-occur are set, the function errors.

+Afterwards, there will be a switch statement with a case corresponding to valid combinations of flags.
+The default case will result in an error.

+## Parsing function types
+Structure of a function definition in the syntax tree, as a reminder:
+- FUNCTION
+  - TYPE_ID
+    - TYPE
+    - IDENT
+  - PARAM
+    - TYPE_ID ...
+  - BLOCK (optional)

+First, validate_type_id will be called on the TYPE_ID node.
+The type of this node will be assigned to the nested field of FUNCTION's type.
+The data field of the function's type structure will be allocated and initialized as a linked list for storing its parameters.
+A SymbolValue structure associated with this function will be initialized, but not inserted into the global table yet.

+Second, validate_type_id will be called on each TYPE_ID child of PARAM.
+Once validated, a SymbolValue structure will be initialized for each parameter and appended to the list in FUNCTION's type structure.

+Once all parameters have been validated, only then will the type checker attempt to insert FUNCTION's symbol into the table.

 ## Casting
 In C, there aren't as many legal casts as I had previously assumed.
 You may not cast between struct types, and casting to and from unions is only allowed via an